 James “Jamie” F. Sullivan practices in the areas of personal injury, commercial and corporate, professional and product liability, employment, education, consumer, construction and class action litigation.
 He is an AV rated lawyer with Martindale-Hubble.
-He received his education and J.D. with Honors from the University of Connecticut School of Law, where he was Editor-In-Chief of the Connecticut Law Review and had received numerous academic awards.
+He received J.D. with Honors from the University of Connecticut School of Law, where he was Editor-In-Chief of the Connecticut Law Review and had received numerous academic awards.
 He received a B.A., summa cum laude, from Boston College in its honors program and was a member of Phi Beta Kappa and received the Scholar of the College Award.

 He regularly represents attorneys before the Statewide Grievance Committee and in attorney presentment proceedings.
-He also represents individuals who are seeking admission to the bar before entities such as the Bar Examining Committee.
+He also represents individuals who are seeking admission to the bar before the Bar Examining Committee.
 He represents children, often times through their parents, who have been bullied at school or subject to disciplinary actions.

 Professional Associations and Memberships

 - Connecticut Trial Lawyers Association

 - Supreme Court Historical Society